 One of the things security teams like about Microsoft Defender is its Security Center, which is a single unified hub for viewing activity and vulnerabilities.
 Any alerts that users receive will also show up here.
 Security administrators can assess various aspects of each threat, including its name, severity, the alert process tree for it, file details, and any associated SHA information.
 They can also zone in on a particular device if desired, viewing the history of alerts and incidents associated with it.

 How to Try Microsoft Defender for Endpoints

 Many of these features may be more developed for Android devices, as Defender has been available for Android longer.
 But it’s definitely worth taking a look at for iOS too.
 You can test out Microsoft Defender for any Endpoint with a free trial.
+(See the latest MDE pricing news beyond the trial here.)
 Once you’re using MDE, opt in to enable preview features to include new enhancements and capabilities in your experience.
 Feel free to submit feedback to Microsoft on new or exisiting features as well, as they are always updating their offerings for continued improvement.